gwexploratoryaudits/arlo/README.md

 ### Creating Organizations and Administrators

+# Create the organization and user that administers this Arlo instance itself
+# The email addresses used here should match the email addresses associated with tenants in auth0.

+org=$(python -m scripts.create-org r2b2)
+python -m scripts.create-admin $org nealmcb@gmail.com

+cat <<EOF
+echo The email addresses authorized to administer jurisdictions are identified via the filesheet.csv file uploaded by the Arlo administrator e.g. in /srv/s/electionaudits/arlo/arlo/neal_ignore/colorado_filesheet.

+Finally, after the Jurisdiction admin has created audit boards, to log in as an Audit Board, download the Audit Board Credentials for Data Entry and click on the auditboard URLs with the embedded passwordless tokens there.
+EOF

 Organizations are, for example, the State of Massachusetts.
 Administrators are individual users that administer audits for an organization.
 All authentication is done via auth0 with